+Single Survey External decorations Visually inspected.
+Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There are garden grounds on all sides of the property, part bounded by timber fencing and concrete block walling.
+There is an area of garden ground to the rear of the property and a pathway to the side.
+These are bounded by timber fencing.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard and timber.
+The ceilings appear to be of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are mainly of plasterboard with some plaster on the hard.
+The internal walls are a mix of plaster on the hard and timber stud and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction.
-The property was fully furnished and the floors were covered throughout and accordingly our view of the floors timbers/surfaces was greatly restricted.
-There is an access hatch to any sub-floor areas in the kitchen but this was inaccessible.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items
+The floors are of solid concrete.
+The floors were covered throughout and accordingly there was no view possible of the floor surfaces.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors are of timber.
-The kitchen has dated wall and base storage units.
-A timber carpeted open riser staircase leads from the lounge to the upper floor.
+The kitchen has modern wall and base storage units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a reconstituted stone fire surround with a solid fuel fireplace.
+The lounge has a composite fire surround with an electric fire fitted and no functional fireplace.